Pinto-Fernández Group | Translational Ubiquitomics - Cancer Immunology

 TRAINING OPPORTUNITIES

-We are experts in the study of the ubiquitin system in disease-relevant models using advanced ubiquitomics (GG-petidomics), activity-based protein profiling (ABPP), proteomics, lipidomics, chemical biology, cellular biology, and immunology techniques.
+To achieve this, we combine advanced proteomics, activity-proteomics, chemoproteomics, ubiquitomics, immunopeptidomics, lipidomics, transcriptomics, functional genomics, and immunology with therapeutic discovery approaches, including small-molecule profiling and antisense oligonucleotide strategies.
+This integrated platform allows us to connect molecular mechanisms with immune function and to identify new opportunities for precision innate immune therapeutics.
 These methodologies and matching data analysis approaches can be applied and learned in our laboratory.
-Importantly, as part of the COI-NDM environment, we have access to cutting-edge technology assuring the highest available standards in terms of data quality.
+Importantly, as part of the COI-NDM environment, we have access to cutting-edge technology, assuring the highest available standards in terms of data quality.

 CURRENT TEAM: